ICRAF (Causal models)

 Probabilistic Causal Models for Nutrition Outcomes of Agricultural Actions

-PI: Eike Luedeling
+PI: Eike Luedeling, ICRAF

-Duration: 24 months
+Duration: 24 months (from 1 September 2015)

 Countries of research: Kenya, UK, Germany

-Summary of project:
+Summary of the project:

-Decision-makers in international development often struggle to allocate resources to where they are most effective due to the difficulty of accurately projecting intervention impacts.
+Decision-makers in international development often struggle to allocate resources to where they are most effective because it is difficult to accurately predict the impact of interventions.
 They also often have difficulties in developing effective implementation plans, monitoring progress and evaluating project impacts.
-These difficulties derive from a number of factors, including lack of data, complex impact pathways, and risks and uncertainties that are difficult to factor into intervention planning.
+These difficulties are due to lack of data, complex impact pathways, and risks and uncertainties that are difficult to factor into intervention planning.

 Models will be formalised as Bayesian Networks (BNs), a modelling approach that has been widely applied in a range of disciplines, including medical sciences, genetics, environmental sciences, and legal reasoning.
 BNs allow formal representation of causal models, such as intervention impact pathways.
 They can work effectively with incomplete information, combine expert knowledge with other sources of information, and they allow adequate consideration of risk.

 - conversion of traditional home garden systems in Uganda to large-scale staple crop production.